AVANS-SWEN2/git-github-fundamentals-GijsVDVelden/README.md

-Gijs van der Velden, GijsVDVelden
+Gijs van der Velden
+GijsVDVelden

 # :wave: The Basics of GitHub